 Most people would get the logic of selective attention through a simple example.
 You are going through a boring lecture on finance, and a hot girl stands up (or a hot guy depending on your gender), where is your attention?
 On the girl or on the question she is asking?
-Ideally it should be on the question, but i wouldn’t be surprised if most of you were checking out the girl.
+Ideally, it should be on the question, but I wouldn’t be surprised if most of you were checking out the girl.

 That is what is meant by selective attention.
 You will automatically see things that you “like”.
 In the above example, there might still be guys who will listen to her question instead of checking her out.
 That is their pattern of selective attention.
-However, if we were to analyse such attention, we will understand that it is involuntary.
+However, if we were to analyze such attention, we will understand that it is involuntary.
 The impulse to look at the girl or hear her question is inbuilt and has many influencers over a lot of time.
 That’s just how you are and each person is different.

 So why is selective attention important in marketing?
 Because what you give attention to, matters to marketers.
 So if you are a guy who is most likely to give attention to a new ad on the latest gadget, the marketer would like to know.
-Similarly, if you are the type of guy who is likely to attend an event which was advertised on Facebook, the marketer would like to know that as well.
+Similarly, if you are the type of guy who is likely to attend an event that was advertised on Facebook, the marketer would like to know that as well.

 1) What does the customer need NOW? –